blu3bird/vfio-nvidia-hot-swap/README.md

                 fi
         done

-        # unload all nvidia modules in the correct order
+        # unload all modules in the correct order
         for module in nvidia_drm nvidia_modeset nvidia_uvm nvidia; do
                 if [ -d "/sys/module/${module}" ]; then
                         rmmod "${module}"